 5. Hiding Brooms, Norway

-According to Norwegian folklore, witches and evil spirits come out on Christmas Eve to do mischief.
+One of the most unorthodox Christmas traditions can be seen here in Norway.
+This is a tradition that dates back centuries and people still believe in them.
+According to Norwegian folklore, witches and evil spirits come out on Christmas Eve to do some mischief.
 So families hide their brooms to stop them from being stolen for a midnight ride.
 Sometimes they even burn spruce logs in the fireplace to stop them from coming down the chimney.
+Another Norwegian tradition is to serve “riskrem,” a chilled rice pudding with berry sauce, for dessert.
+The Lady of the family places a single blanched almond inside the rice pudding, and whoever finds it first will get a gift.
+It’s believed to bring good luck and prosperity.

 6. KFC Dinner, Japan

 Christmas isn’t a big deal in Japan, apart from gift-giving and light displays.
-However, they do have an unusual Christmas Eve dinner.
-Thanks to a festive marketing campaign in the 1970s, Kurisumasu ni wa kentakkii (or “Kentucky for Christmas”) has become a firmly established holiday tradition.
+It isn’t even a national holiday, however, they do have an unusual Christmas Eve dinner.
+Its citizens have found an interesting way to celebrate by going to meet a white-bearded man.
+If you are thinking it’s Santa, then you are wrong.
+Thanks to a festive marketing campaign in the 1970s, Kurisumasu ni wa kentakkii (or “Kentucky for Christmas”) where fried chicken was promoted as the perfect Christmas meal.
+This has become a firmly established holiday Christmas tradition in the country since then.
 Families from all over the country head to their local KFC for some festive fried chicken.
+An estimate of over 3.6 million Japanese population celebrates the Christmas holidays with a KFC “party barrel” of fried chicken dinner tradition.
+You will find many strolling down Tokyo’s epic streets with a KFC bucket in hand.

 7. Giant Lantern Festival, Philippines